MI-AFP/tutorials/tutorials/01_fp-env.md

 * **Side effect** = modification of non-local state (global variable, input/output, raising exception, call function causing side effect, etc.)
 * **Immutable variables** = after setting (binding) name to expression, you can not modify it
 * **Referential transparency** = expression is said to be referentially transparent if it can be replaced with its corresponding value without changing the program's behavior
-* **Recursion** = recursion occurs when a thing is defined in terms of itself or of its type (applies for functions, for example factorial, and for types, for example tree structure)
+* **Recursion** = recursion occurs when a thing is defined in terms of itself or of its type (applies for functions, for example, factorial, and for types, like tree structure)

 ## Haskell - the programming language

-[Haskell] is pure functional programming language with strong static typing and non-strict evaluation.
+[Haskell] is a pure functional programming language with strong static typing and non-strict evaluation.
 It is also standardized (actual standard is [Haskell 2010] and 2020 is under development).
 Although it is language with academic and strong math background, it is being used in [research][haskell_research], [education][haskell_education] as well as in [industry][haskell_industry] for various projects.
-It was created as one common language based on many previous functional languages during 1990s.
-Main language implementation is [Glasgow Haskell Compiler (GHC)][GHC], which we will use intesively in this course.
+It was created as one common language based on many previous functional languages during the 1990s.
+Main language implementation is [Glasgow Haskell Compiler (GHC)][GHC], which we will use extensively in this course.

 [haskell_research]: https://wiki.haskell.org/Haskell_in_research
 [haskell_education]: https://wiki.haskell.org/Haskell_in_education